lusarlo/Work_Requirement_1_PRO2002/README.md

 By keeping responsibilities separate, the system is easier to understand, extend, and maintain.

 ## Order Creation Conditional Logic
 The original OrderProcessor used if/else statements to decide which order class should be created for each order type.
-This made the creation logic harder to read and meant that another conditional branch had to be added whenever a new order type was needed.
+This made the creation logic harder to read and meant that another conditional branch had to be added when a new order type was needed.
 I decided to refactor this example using the Factory pattern, therefore I moved the object creation responsibility into a separate class.
 - OnlineOrder: represents an order made online.
 - StoreOrder: represents an order made in a store.